Carris Hill Loop via Wyanokie Crest Trail

 Directions to trailhead

 Take I-287 to Exit 53 (Bloomingdale) and turn left onto Hamburg Turnpike.
 Upon entering Bloomingdale, the name of the road changes to Main Street.
-In 1.3 miles (from Route 287) you will reach a fork in the road.
+In 1.3 miles (from I-287) you will reach a fork in the road.
 Bear right, and in another 0.1 mile turn right (uphill) onto Glenwild Avenue (following the sign to West Milford).
 Continue ahead for 2.4 miles to a small parking turnout on the right, by a yellow gate and a kiosk.

 At the top of the ascent, a short detour to the right leads to a magnificent viewpoint to the east.
 The Wanaque Reservoir, contained by the Raymond, Wolf Den and Green Swamp dams, is in the foreground, with the Ramapo Mountains beyond, and a long viaduct of I-287 visible to the right.
 On a clear day, the New York City skyline may be seen on the horizon.
 This is a good place to pause and enjoy the spectacular view.

-The yellow trail now climbs more gradually, soon reaching another viewpoint (partially blocked by trees), with a six-foot-high balanced glacial erratic silhouetted against the sky.
+The yellow trail now climbs more gradually, soon reaching another viewpoint (partially blocked by trees), with a ten-foot-high balanced glacial erratic silhouetted against the sky.
 The trail curves to the right and traverses open rock ledges with views to the south.
 After going through dense mountain laurel thickets, it reaches a fifth viewpoint -- this one to the southwest -- with pitch pines and a large glacial erratic.
 The trail continues on a level footpath through laurel and blueberry bushes and climbs slightly to end, on a rock outcrop with views to the north and west, at a junction with the blue-blazed Hewitt-Butler Trail and the teal-diamond-blazed Highlands Trail.

 Turn sharply left here, following the sign for "O-H PRKG," and head southeast on the joint Hewitt-Butler/Highlands Trail (do not follow the route of these trails, marked by a sign to "Weis," that heads north).
 After reaching another large rock outcrop, with a limted view to the southwest, the trail begins a steady descent through blueberries and mountain laurel, finally leveling off on a woods road.
-It soon reaches the junction with the white-blazed Posts Brook Trail, which you encountered earlier in the hike.
+It soon reaches the junction with the white-blazed Lower Trail, which you encountered earlier in the hike.
 Turn right and follow the blue and teal diamond blazes westward, now retracing your route.
 When you reach the junction with the yellow-blazed Wyanokie Crest Trail, turn left, recross Posts Brook, and continue to the trailhead where the hike began.